jwang1122/apcomputer/exams/sectionII-13.md

 ```
 (a)  Write a static methodgetColumn, which returns a one-dimensional array containing the elements of a single column in a two-dimensional array.
 The elements in the returned array should be in the same order as they appear in the given column.
 The notation arr2D[r][c]represents the array element at row r and column c.

-The following code segment initializes an array and calls thegetColumnmethod.
+The following code segment initializes an array and calls thegetColumn method.

 ```java
 int[][] arr2D = { { 0, 1, 2 },